 Bring the kitten home to a quiet room set up for her comfort, with her own food and water bowls, bed, hiding places, litter box, and toys.
 Take her out of the cat carrier and place her in the litter tray so she knows where it is.
 Then let her explore at her own pace.

 Sit quietly on the floor and let her explore.
 If she wants to hide, then that’s fine let her do so.
 Hiding is a coping mechanism and once she’s sussed out that her new home is a good place to be, she’ll come out to play.

-Here’s some more details on how to handle the First Night Home with a New Kitten: What to Expect.
+See some more details on how to handle the first night at home with your kitten in our article: First Night Home with a New Kitten: What to Expect.